jueyang/jueyang.github.io/_posts/posts/2016-07-21-something-beyond-that-minute.md

 >
 > Maybe that's why I retreat back to words, performance of words, and such. more fundamental things.
 But seriously, I don't fucking know.

-I responsed after trading links with a friend about [brutalist websites](http://brutalistwebsites.com/).
-Then I felt I didn't finish all my sentences.

 ### *

 It's not a brand new narrative.
-To me, how to thrive conscientiously has been a question to live (_live the questions now_, as Rilke said) -- from a belief in [architecture](/thought-on-architecture-today), to an excitement/[confusion](/a-day)) about web design, to writing.
+To me, how to thrive conscientiously has been a question to live (_live the questions now_, as Rilke said) -- from a belief in [architecture](/thought-on-architecture-today), to an excitement/[confusion](/a-day) about web design, to writing.

 I learned about the web by joining a company where I was entrusted to make things for which I didn't yet have the skills. _Grind coffee five times a day and learn a new language.
 Eat a slice of birthday pizza, then go back to the screen.
 Package it well and deliver the product.
 Scope it better next time.
 Over-communicate.
 Educate your clients.
 Hold the fear of not getting it right.
 Be assertive but nice.
 Maybe not nice, but definitely assertive.
 Play soccer._ Times fluctuated among turbulence, tedium, illumination, camaraderie.
 They alternated between the dark and the colorful, filled with barbeque smoke and fun like in a drunk way.